martin-henz/martin-henz/_posts/2022-03-10-unit-circle-art.md

 ## Connecting Points on the Unit Circle

-The following abstraction `connect_points` comes on handy.
+The following abstraction `connect_points` comes in handy.
 It takes a number `n` and a function `f` as arguments and connects `n` points with each other.
 The points result from applying the colored unit circle to values